Macbucheron1/Devops-Template/README.md

 ## 6. Making docker orchestration using Kubernetes

 In this part we will use Kubernetes to orchestrate our containers.
 We will use the [user_api](./user_api/) folder to deploy the User API on Kubernetes.
 We will also need to deploy a Redis server.
-All the file for this par are located in the [kubernetes](./kubernetes/) directory.
+All the file for this part are located in the [kubernetes](./kubernetes/) directory.

 ### Prerequisites